armsultan/nginx-plus-njs-subrequest-routing/README.md

-# NJS sub request for routing decision
+# NJS sub-request for routing decision

-A NGINX Plus Docker demo for Demonstrating NJS sub request for Routing Decision
+An NGINX Plus Docker demo for Demonstrating NJS sub-request for Routing Decision

 ## Mock Scenario

-Connected cars are routed to the appropriate API service based on their unique Identifer
+Connected cars are routed to the appropriate API service based on their unique identifier

 ## How it Works

 ![vin router](vin-router.png)

-We are using a mock routing service that has the routing response hard coded.
-To change the routing reponse we will need to change the associated config
+We are using a mock routing service that has the routing response hardcoded.
+To change the routing response, and we will need to change the associated config

 There are also Mock services `Production`, `ENTERTAINMENT` and `X`, NGINX routes to